 That said, Hostinger’s shared hosting plans are considerably cheaper, giving it the advantage.

-A2 Hosting’s plans might give you more storage space and the pre-optimized CMS installations can save you a bit of time, but if you ask me, these features alone are not worth the extra cost.
+A2 Hosting’s plans might offer pre-optimized CMS installations and slightly better performance in specific cases, but if you ask me, these features alone are not worth the extra cost.
 As for the Turbo servers, it’s likely that they offer even better performance, but once again, they don’t come cheap.

 Still not sure?
 Here’s a quick summary of my comparison between Hostinger and A2 Hosting: